jacqueline-rivera/customer-churn/README.md

 ![churndistribution](https://user-images.githubusercontent.com/71897317/128102632-1640f4cd-ea20-4d1c-8e97-328d22a6baa6.png)

 The imbalance will be addressed after taking a look at the other features in the dataset.
+Below we have the relationship between churn rate and _tenure_.
+The churn rate is calculated by dividing the number of churns by the total number of customers for each value of _tenure_.
+We see that there is a negative correlation between churn rate and _tenure_.
+This suggests that the longer a customer has been with the company, the less likely the customer will churn.

 ![churnvtenure](https://user-images.githubusercontent.com/71897317/128102861-5776b9f4-c6bc-403d-b144-9e2c551e2815.png)

+Next we will look at the pairwise relationship between _Churn_ and the numerical features.

 ![tenure-monthlycharges-totalcharges](https://user-images.githubusercontent.com/71897317/128102941-f33dcb0f-313a-4a43-8c6f-dab645ffc900.png)